BIG TALK: Kendall Qualls battles critical race theory in barnstorming tour of Minnesota

 Consequently, “faith, family and education” is the core message of the Minnesota tour harpooning critical race theory.

-Mr. Qualls said he wants to encourage parents fearful of social blowback should they oppose the idea.
+Mr. Qualls said he wants to reassure parents who fear social blowback should they oppose the idea.

-“People see critical race theory and its progress and they think, ‘What can I do?’” he said.
-“They don’t want to be embarrassed and they know the script is, ‘Oh, if you’re White, you’re a racist.’
-But you can pull your kid out of school, you can remember that you are the one funding these schools.”
+“People see critical race theory and its progress, and they think, ‘What can I do?’” he said.
+“They don’t want to be embarrassed, and they know the script is, ‘Oh, if you’re White, you’re a racist.’
+But you can pull your kid out of school, you can remember that you are the one funding these schools.

 “You’re going to have to do something a little bit out of your comfort zone,” he said.

-He also wants to teach a different history, one that asks “how do we get back to what we were, historically.”
+He also wants to teach a different history, one that asks: “How do we get back to what we were?”

 “I think we are living off our grandparents’ fumes right now,” he said.
 “It’s as if the pilot light has been put out and we need to light it again.”